How to Request Cells in Google Sheets

 Before saving and exiting, ensure that everything works correctly.

 Click the Run once button and run the flow you configured the webhook for.
-If you have configured everything correctly, green check marks will appear under the Webhook and Google Sheets blocks.
+If you have configured everything correctly, green check marks will appear under the Webhook and Google Sheets elements.

-Click on the required block to view information about it.
-You will have access to all the information in the block — what values it received and transmitted.
+Click on the required element to view information about it.
+You will have access to all the information in the element — what values it received and transmitted.

 If you have any questions about configuration or scenario failures, you can contact Make support.

-Rate this article about "How to Request Cells in Google Sheets"
+Rate this article about "How to request cells in Google Sheets via Make"

 Popular in Our Blog